 1956 – St. Francis Academy discontinued operation in Tower Hall when new facilities were built on Larkin Avenue in Joliet.
 (N.B.
 In 1990, Joliet Catholic High School and St. Francis Academy merged to form Joliet Catholic Academy.)

 1957 – The first Caritas fundraiser gala was hosted at St. Francis to raise money for student scholarships.

 1959 – St. Albert Hall became the third separate building as Sr. Joan Preising, OSF, chemist-turned-author, realized the completion of her personal project: raising of funds.

 1962 – Sr. Anita Marie Jochem, OSF was named the college’s fourth president and the last president from the congregation.
 Upon being advised by ACCU, the college officially incorporated as its own institution, separate from the congregation, with its own charter and by-laws.

 1965 – The Sisters marked a century of progress in education in the evolution of the College of St Francis.

-1966 – Marian Hall, the first residence hall on campus, was built.
+1966 – Marian Hall, the first “stand alone” residence hall on campus, was built.

-1968 – The library opened with books that were moved from Donovan Hall.
+1968 – The new library opened with books that were moved from the college wing of the Motherhouse.

 1969 – Dr. Francis Kerins was appointed as the college’s fifth (and first lay) president.

-1970 – Merger talks began with Lewis University in the hopes to establish a south and north campus of the potential “Lewis-St. Francis of Joliet.”
-Talks ended in 1972, when a transfer agreement was reached between CSF and Joliet Junior College.
+1970 – Merger talks began with Lewis University in the hopes to establish a south and north campus of the potential “Lewis-St. Francis of Illinois.”
+(The merger ended in May 1972 when Lewis trustees could not agree on naming the new institution’s president.)

 1970 – A three-year degree program was initiated.